Not everyone falls asleep as soon as their head hits the pillow and wakes up feeling well-rested.

 Poor Sleep Quality

-It isn’t just problems falling asleep; several people in early recovery experience poorer sleep quality.
-One study found that as much as 75% of people in cocaine addiction treatment and going through withdrawal had poor sleep quality.2 Poor sleep quality also carried over to college students who had misused psychostimulants in the past.2
+It isn’t just problems falling asleep.
+Several people in early recovery experience poorer sleep quality.
+One study found that as many as 75% of people in cocaine addiction treatment and going through withdrawal had poor sleep quality.2 Poor sleep quality also carried over to college students who had misused psychostimulants in the past.2

-Sleep-disordered breathing problems like sleep apnea are common in people with substance abuse disorders, especially alcohol abuse, but when abuse stops, this problem doesn’t just go away immediately.
-Many people in early recovery will continue to experience these problems.2 Fortunately, there are machines that can assist and regulate breathing at night to avoid the long-term problems that can develop from sleep apnea.
+Sleep-disordered breathing problems like sleep apnea are common in people with substance abuse disorders, especially alcohol abuse.
+Even when the abuse stops, this problem doesn’t just go away immediately.
+Many people in early recovery will continue to experience difficulty breathing during sleep.2 Fortunately, there are machines that can assist and regulate breathing at night to avoid the long-term problems that can develop from sleep apnea.

 One of the most common sleep disorders in early recovery is using dreams.
 These nightmares about relapsing can be unsettling for many people, but they do tend to decrease in frequency over time.
+While troubling, they also serve as a symbol of how far a person has come in their recovery and may reinforce why maintaining sobriety is so important.
 If they are not going away, there are things you can do to try to better deal with using dreams in recovery.

 If you or a loved one needs help getting sober, we are here.
-At Banyan Massachusetts, we are there every step of the way.
+At Banyan’s rehab in Massachusetts, we will be with you every step of the way.
 Call 888-280-4763 now to begin.